 Life just seems to keep getting faster; faster phones, faster computers, faster service, faster communication.
 Western culture, in particular, is preoccupied with speed and stimulation.
-For proof, you need only look to popular movies of now compared to 50 years ago.
+For proof, you need only look at popular movies of now compared to 50 years ago.
 If you’ve seen any of the Marvel superhero movies, you will know what I mean when I say that filmmakers are worried about boring their viewers and keep the action moving at a fast pace.
 There have to be constant explosions, sudden appearances by villains, or unexpected deaths to keep people entertained.
 Yet, if we look back to one of the greatest films in cinema history, Citizen Kane, we will find no such pandering.
-Tarantino’s The Hateful Eight takes a similar approach by focusing on characters and theme and the art of cinematography, and it suffered for it with modern audiences who saw the opening as too long, and the first three acts as wholly disconnected from the fast-paced climax and finale.
+Tarantino’s The Hateful Eight takes a similar approach by focusing on characters and themes and the art of cinematography, and it suffered for it with modern audiences who saw the opening as too long, and the first three acts as wholly disconnected from the fast-paced climax and finale.

 No breaks in a fast world

 As a high school teacher, I see the same trend in my classrooms as students are literally addicted to their technology.
 This is to the point that any downtime is immediately filled by going on their phones to scroll through Instagram, watch YouTube videos, or play the latest games.
 So, what is the result of this hyperstimulation coming as a result of the conveniences and trends of the Information Age?
 Well, according to the Canadian Mental Health Association, social media abuse, at the very least, is connected to increased risk for mental illnesses such as anxiety and depression.
 Even seemingly harmless multi-tasking, like watching Netflix while playing a game on your smartphone, can contribute to increased stress because of how it taxes the brain’s processing centers.
+Learn more about the link between social media and depression in this article from BetterHelp.

 What can we do, then, to combat this harmful trend?
 According to the founder of Headspace, Andy Puddicombe, we all just need to slow down and get a little more headspace.
 And the research says he’s right.
 Headspace funds research into its own efficacy, and while that is usually a dubious enterprise, I found a series of independent studies that support their findings (which I will link to at the end of the article if you’re interested).
 Studies have shown that just 10 days of meditation with Headspace reduced stress by up to 14% and irritability by 27%.
 Consistent and committed mediation increases self-compassion decreases aggression and improves focus and productivity.
 Who wouldn’t want those benefits?